Horyus/etsedico/docs/packets.md

 ## Introduction

-This document explains what are the different types of packets inside `etsedico`.
+This document explains what are the different types of packets inside `battlebird`.
 Then each packet type fields are detailed.

 ## Beforehand

-`etsedico` is a [binary protocol](https://en.wikipedia.org/wiki/Binary_protocol).
-This means that all packets should be formatted to big endian when traveling on the network. `etsedico` is built on top of [`UDP`](https://en.wikipedia.org/wiki/User_Datagram_Protocol), and uses common strategies like `UDP Hole Punching` in order to achieve connection between peers.
-Because of `UDP` limitations, a `Packet` is divided into `µPackets`, that have a maximum size of 508 bytes. `etsedico` is able to reconstruct `Packets` on each communicating end, while ensuring message safety and authenticity. `etsedico` was not built for large packets transmission, and should be used with something like `IPFS` to store and exchange large data.
+`battlebird` is a [binary protocol](https://en.wikipedia.org/wiki/Binary_protocol).
+This means that all packets should be formatted to big endian when traveling on the network. `battlebird` is built on top of [`UDP`](https://en.wikipedia.org/wiki/User_Datagram_Protocol), and uses common strategies like `UDP Hole Punching` in order to achieve connection between peers.
+Because of `UDP` limitations, a `Packet` is divided into `µPackets`, that have a maximum size of 508 bytes. `battlebird` is able to reconstruct `Packets` on each communicating end, while ensuring message safety and authenticity. `battlebird` was not built for large packets transmission, and should be used with something like `IPFS` to store and exchange large data.

 ### µPackets